Neidley/mobile-mines/client/README.md

 User implementation could keep track of

-* # of times each game has been played
+* number of times each game has been played
 * high score by game
 * users based on 3 character Initials